y1zhou/knowledge-base/content/courses/maths-stat/_index.md

     weight: 1
 ---

-This series contain the notes I've taken for courses STAT 6510 and STAT 6520 - Mathematical Statistics I & II.
-The text book recommended for this course is **Mathematical Statistics with Applications (7th edition)** by Wackerly, Mendenhall and Sheaffer.
+This series contain the notes I've taken for courses STAT 6510 and STAT 6520 - **Mathematical Statistics I & II**.
+The text book recommended for this course is *Mathematical Statistics with Applications (7th edition)* by Wackerly, Mendenhall and Sheaffer.